 On August 17th, the ranking American Officer in the O. S. S. team, General Parker, told the POWs that there was a truce.
 It was not until August 20th that the prisoners learned that the war was over.
 This happened when a Russian officer and Russian troops came into the camp and disarmed the Japanese guards.
 The guards were turned over to the POWs in a very formal ceremony.

 At 7:23 p.m., after watching a formal surrender

 Immediately after being liberated, the former POW's

-held a party at a brewery that they took over.
+held a party at a brewery.
+Woody and the other

-by train to Darien, China.
-Woody was also
+when they were sent by train to Darien, China.

-when he returned to the United States.
+to the United States.

 Woodrow T. Cox spent the rest of his life in Tishomingo, Oklahoma.
 He passed away on December 7, 1995, and was buried at Tishomingo City Cemetery, Tishomingo, Oklahoma